Serial Line Internet Protocol: Description

 SLIP requires a serial port configuration of 8 data bits, no parity, and either EIA hardware flow control, or CLOCAL mode (3-wire null-modem) UART operation settings.

 SLIP does not provide error detection, being reliant on upper layer protocols for this.
-Therefore, SLIP on its own is not satisfactory over an error-prone dial-up connection.
-It is however still useful for testing operating systems' response capabilities under load (by looking at flood-ping statistics).
+Therefore, SLIP on its own is not satisfactory over a link which is error-prone, such as a poor quality dial-up connection.

 SLIP escape characters were also required on some modem connections to escape Hayes command set, allowing therefore to pass binary data through those modems that would recognize some characters as commands.

 CSLIP

 A version of SLIP with header compression is called Compressed SLIP (CSLIP).
 The compression algorithm used in CSLIP is known as Van Jacobson TCP/IP Header Compression.
 CSLIP has no effect on the data payload of a packet and is independent of any compression by the serial line modem used for transmission.
 It reduces the Transmission Control Protocol (TCP) header from twenty bytes to seven bytes.
 CSLIP has no effect on User Datagram Protocol (UDP) datagrams.